arivarsi/arivarsi/README.md

 I have an understanding of interpreting business rules , Service level agreements  to bring quality compliant software.
 I have Dotnet based  Fullstack Software Engineering experience that  expands into cloud infrastructure management.
 I also have cloud platforms and DevOps Software Engineering practical experience .
-I have experience  from the Capital Markets, Banking Sector and Supply Chain Services industries.
+I have experience  from the Retail, Capital Markets, Banking Sector and Supply Chain Services industries.

 ## More About Me
 * 🌍  I'm based in Harare, Zimbabwe.
 * 🖥️  I am a dot net engineer, so you can ask for invite to see more what I do in [Azure DevOps](https://devops.azure.com)
 * ✉️ You can contact me at varsi@mukomavarsi.com.
 * [Mukoma Varsi](http://mukomavarsi.com/) is my home.
-* 🧠  I'm currently learning Flutter and expanding on Microservices approach to system architecture design.
+* 🧠  I'm currently expanding on cloud platforms and the Microservices approach to system architecture design.
 * 🤝  I'm  open to collaborating on projects that are funded, I could learn and improve my skills.

 ### Tech Stack